High-Dimensional Asymptotics of Differentially Private PCA: Introduction

 In many applications, we analyze high-dimensional datasets containing sensitive information, such as genetic data, electronic health records, and opinion polls on controversial issues.
 In such cases, even publishing aggregate statistics of the dataset can create privacy risks for participants.
 Indeed, the work of \citet{homer2008resolving} shows that one can infer whether a target individual is in a DNA database from commonly published aggregate statistics.

-\paragraph{Differential Privacy.} To address this concern, Differential Privacy (DP), introduced by \citet{dwork2006calibrating}, provides a formal mathematical framework for privacy-preserving statistical analysis of sensitive datasets.
+\paragraph{Differential Privacy} To address this concern, Differential Privacy (DP), introduced by \citet{dwork2006calibrating}, provides a formal mathematical framework for privacy-preserving statistical analysis of sensitive datasets.
 Instead of publishing the statistic as it is, one releases a privatized version, which is a random, noisy version of the statistic.
 The noise prevents adversaries from inferring sensitive information about individuals in the dataset.
 Study participants are reassured that their data is safe by a privacy guarantee.
 This is a formal information-theoretic impossibility result showing that the noise level used for privatization is sufficiently high to ensure that no adversary can reliably detect even the presence or absence of a target individual in the dataset, let alone their personal information.

-\paragraph{Limitations of Existing Privacy Bounds.} In differential privacy, most existing privacy analyses are examples of non-asymptotic privacy \emph{bounds}, which characterize a noise level that is \emph{sufficient} to achieve a target privacy guarantee.
-Sometimes, these bounds can be very pessimistic and prescribe adding excessive amounts of noise that overwhelm the meaningful signal in the statistic.
-This raises the question of whether such high noise levels were indeed \emph{necessary} to achieve the target privacy guarantee or merely a limitation of the proof techniques used in the privacy analysis.
+\paragraph{Limitations of Existing Privacy Bounds} In differential privacy, most existing privacy analyses are examples of non-asymptotic upper \emph{bounds} on the privacy loss of a privatized statistic, which quantify the ease with which an adversary can detect the presence or absence of a target individual in the dataset using the published value of the privatized statistic.
+These bounds can sometimes be very pessimistic, prescribing excessive amounts of noise that overwhelm meaningful signals in the statistic to achieve reasonable privacy guarantees.
 This paper studies a prototypical situation where this happens: differentially private principal component analysis (PCA).
-Here, we are given a dataset consisting of $n$ samples, each represented by a $p$-dimensional feature vector.
+Here, we are given a dataset $\mX$ consisting of $n$ samples, each represented by a $p$-dimensional feature vector.
 The goal is to privatize the top $k$ principal components (PCs or eigenvectors) of the data covariance matrix $\mSigma(\mX)$.
-A popular method for doing so is via the exponential mechanism \citep{mcsherry2007mechanism,chaudhuri2013near}, which generates the privatized PCs by sampling them from the Gibbs distribution, which has the following density with respect to the uniform (or Haar) distribution on $\O(\dim,\rnk)$ (the set of $\dim \times \rnk$ column-orthogonal matrices):
+A popular method for doing so is via the exponential mechanism \citep{mcsherry2007mechanism,chaudhuri2013near}, which generates the privatized PCs by sampling them from a Gibbs distribution with the following density with respect to the uniform (or Haar) distribution on $\O(\dim,\rnk)$ (the set of $\dim \times \rnk$ column-orthogonal matrices):